K7TRY/Documents/Laundry Room Project.md

 - [ ] Laundry room
   - [ ] Flooring tile with base
     - [ ] Subfloor repaired
+    - [ ] Replace insulation that was removed.
   - [ ] Dry wall repaired
     - [ ] Texture
     - [ ] Paint
   - [ ] Built in pedestal with storage
     -  2-3 feet of height in storage area
     -  Strong enough to support the washer and drier
     - [ ] Move the dryer exhaust hose up to accommodate for the storage space.
-  - [ ] Replace insulation that was removed.
   - [ ] New cabnets above the washer dryer
-  - [ ] Trim the bottom of the door
+  - [ ] Trim the bottom of the door due to tile being higher
 - [ ] Living Room
   - [ ] Repair walls
   - [ ] Texture walls